danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 to the utmost degree.
 We have at our disposal an astounding plethora of tools through which to manipulate and organise sound.

-# Mapping The Valleys of The Uncanny

-[ An investigation into process and method within the field of algorithmic composition. ]

-Or:

-[ The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class. ]

 This project is a collection of musical materials that explore the idea of the uncanny valley as it relates to music being real, fake or some strange combination of the two.
 This project is primarily one in which I produce sound